devdasgupta/DE_Challenge/de_challenge/README.md

 The code for implementing the same using pyspark is provided in [question1_optimized.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/question1_optimized.py), with pyspark helper functions in [spark_utils.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/spark_utils.py).

 For this coding exercise purpose it is assumed that the data (medical_data_sample, pharmacy_data_sample etc.) will be available as CSV format as excel has a limitation of the data record count.
+**Note** The normalization for the medical records will follow the same logic as provided in question1.py and still incomplete.

 ---
 ### Short Question 1